prachichoudhary2004/quantsentinel-ai/README.md

 ## 🗄️ Datasets

-This project relies on two primary data sources, provided as part of the **Primetrade.ai** Data Science Assignment:
+This project relies on two primary data sources:

 1. **Historical Trader Data from Hyperliquid**
    - **Description**: Contains thousands of individual trades executed on the Hyperliquid Perpetual DEX.